skgrange/smonitor/README.md

 ## The data model

-The current data model is implemented with seven tables:
+The current data model is implemented with seven tables and uses generic nouns and verbs to keep things portable.
+The tables are:

   - `processes`: Stores information of unique time-series. `processes` contains keys to join all other tables together and is the main mapping table.
   - `sites`: Stores information of monitoring locations/facilities such as names, identifiers, addresses, and coordinates.
 This table can be a spatial-table.